Patagonia Rebelde

-Facts
+Background

-The FORA (Federación Obrera Regional Argentina) had organized in Rio Gallegos, Province of Santa Cruz, the Sociedad Obrera de Río Gallegos (Workers' Society of Rio Gallegos) directed by the Spanish anarchist Antonio Soto, known as the Gallego Soto.
+The Federación Obrera de Magallanes was born in the early 1910 in Punta Arenas, capital of the Chilean Territory of Colonization of Magallanes and economic metropolis of southern Patagonia.
+The multinational union extended throughout the region and led the formation of the Sociedad Obrera de Río Gallegos (Workers' Society of Rio Gallegos) in the argentinean National Territory of santa Cruz, directed by the Spanish anarchist Antonio Soto, known as the Gallego Soto.
 Santa Cruz was a center of wool production for export, with large estates and English meat processing plants.
-The low demand of wool inventories, which have been accumulated at the end of the First World War, and the fall of the price from $9.74 to $3.08, thus returning to the normal level of quotation in times of peace, will give rise to a regional crisis.
+The low demand of wool inventories, which had been accumulated at the end of the First World War, and the fall of the price from $9.74 to $3.08, thus returning to the normal level of quotation in times of peace, gave rise to a regional crisis.
 This affected landowners and merchants, but had an even greater impact on wool workers and rural laborers, who were living in miserable conditions.
 With the end of the war, the price of exports of Patagonian raw materials fell.
 The normal working day of the workers of that time was 12 hours, that of the shearers and muleteers was around 16 hours; wages were minimal and were often paid in bonds or in foreign currency which when exchanged in the stores was taken for a lower value.
 In addition, the only day off was Sunday.

 A protest strike in September 1920 against the arbitrary actions of the police, the boycott of three merchants linked to the Sociedad Rural and the arrest of the leaders of the Sociedad Obrera deepened the confrontation.
 Delegates from all over the province came to discuss the measures to be demanded of the Rural Society.
 In this situation, the workers gathered in the Sociedad Obrera de Río Gallegos presented the management with a list of demands for an improvement in working conditions.